 What is the over / under in college football?

-Point totals in CFB are generally much higher than the NFL because of the increased pace of play and lack of even talent and coordination on the defensive side of the ball.
+Point totals in CFB are generally much higher than the NFL.
+Increased pace of play and lack of even talent on the defensive side of the ball could be to blame.

 How many Division 1 football teams are there?

 There are currently 130 FBS football teams in Division 1 and 127 teams in the FCS (Football Championship Subdivision).
 The FCS is comprised of 14 conferences and the FBS is comprised of 10 conferences, plus seven independent teams.
 Be aware that July 1, 2023 marked a massive shift in conference membership and two new FBS teams were introduced.
 James Madison became the 131st FBS team for the 2023 football season.

 How many players can be on a college football team?

 Programs in the FBS are able to give 85 players financial aid, but only 63 can receive full scholarships.
-There is no specific limit on how many players can dress for a game per NCAA rules, but conferences such as the Big Ten limit the number to 70 players.
+There is no limit on how many players can dress for a game per NCAA rules, but conferences such as the Big Ten limit the number to 70 players.
 The NCAA does require that a maximum of 105 players take part in preseason camp.
 Legislation is rumored to be in place to remove scholarship and roster limits.

 Where is the national championship game in 2023 – 2024?

 What is the purpose of college bowl games?

 Bowl games have become a holiday tradition and an exciting goal for players, coaches, and fans to cap their seasons.
-While the CFP has seemingly overshadowed the other bowl games, players remain invested in ending their season or careers on a high note.
+Players remain invested in ending their season or careers on a high note.